 As previously noted, the delay reported in the January 2024 schedule update was the recognition of additional time needed to finalize utility relocation plans which has now been incorporated into the schedule.
 This was a concern because utility relocations are an early work item that controls access to most of the project.
 The PMOC was concerned that the project was using valuable schedule contingency prior to the actual start of construction when contingency will be most needed.
 The revised Master Schedule (FFGA+27) of August 2024 had initially alleviated much of the PMOC's concerns about schedule slippage by shifting the Target Start of Revenue Service.
-However, subsequent updates have seen a continued slip in the Target Start of Revenue Service leaving the project with little reserve time to the imposed completion date.
+However, subsequent updates have seen a continued slip in the Target Start of Revenue Service leaving the project with little reserve time to the planned completion date.
 The slippage of the Target Start of Revenue Service coupled with the shifting critical path presents a serious challenge to managing the project.
 A changing CP shifts priorities and focus and may consume efforts that can be ineffective in the long run.
 It is recognized that the schedule is not a final product but the changes implemented have significantly affected the overall performance.
 The PMOC observes that the schedule contingency had decreased from 204 to 19 workdays very quickly.
-The current schedule update lost 65 workdays of contingency float since the last schedule update.
 Significant losses to contingency float cannot be recovered or absorbed in the schedule.
 It is absolutely essential that the project adheres to the schedule performance objectives going forward.
+In addition, as discussed in detail earlier in this report Section 2.14, the current CP is driven by a logic tie through a very long lag of 1180 workdays to Activity A5-3050 and the PMOC recommends that the work efforts represented by the lag should be established as activities in the schedule.
 Lastly, the PMOC has not confirmed the adequacy of TJPA's schedule contingency since TJPA extended their schedule for the revised forecast FFGA date of July 2027.
 It is anticipated that adequate schedule contingency will be determined at the future FTA/PMOC Risk Refresh effort for the revised schedule and updated cost estimates.